Funeral practices and burial customs in the Philippines: Spanish influence

-Indigenous Filipinos have harbored their own religions long before the Spanish had arrived at their shores.
-Along with these religions, are corresponding burial practices to accompany such religions.
-Given that the Spanish occupancy in the Philippines had lasted almost four-hundred years, it would not be a rash assumption that Catholicism should have become widespread or have become the primary religion for the entire nation.
-This inference, however would be highly problematic as it is quite a ways from the actual truth.
-Persisting through the Spanish occupation, indigenous Filipino tribes continued with their respective religions and hence, with their customary burial practices.
-The Spanish influence however, highly affected the religious traditions and customs in the areas surrounding large trade cities and the capital.
+Indigenous Filipinos had burial practices that predated the Spanish occupancy of the Philippines.
+While these customary practices would persist through the Spanish occupation, burial customs would become highly influenced by the Spanish in the areas surrounding large trade cities and the capital.
 These influences include the location of the burials, position of the body, and the decoration of burial goods.

 Pre-Hispanic Filipinos held their funeral rights in high regard, as most tribes believed that if the funeral process was not accomplished properly, the dead would return to the land of the living.
 The Spanish also held care for the deceased in high regard, although not for the same reasons as the indigenous Filipinos.
-Nevertheless, this similarity served as a starting point, a fulcrum per se, to slowly infuse Catholic culture into the burial practices of the native Filipinos.
-One of the areas wherein the Spanish government immediately took action was the banning of crematory practices.
+This similarity served as a starting point to slowly infuse Catholic culture into the burial practices of the native Filipinos.
+One of the areas where the Spanish government immediately took action was the banning of crematory practices.
 This was due to the fact that "cremations were banned by the Catholic Church as it is against the belief that the dead will be resurrected by the second coming of Christ, which required the body to be intact."
 This idea of resurrection would not be taken well by the Filipinos at that time however, and as a result the Spanish enlisted the help of Jesuits to attempt and convert Filipinos to Catholicism.
 This was accompanied by the fact that the conversions had to be supplemented by reassurance that this resurrection was by no means evil.
 With the slow spread of Catholic beliefs and practices, there was much more uniformity with regard to burials in the areas that had been affected by the Spanish influence.
 These new standard of burials were then subject to the criterion and requirements set by the Roman Catholic Church.